 And, throughout all my climbs I remind myself of the importance of the virtue of humility.
 I am a small-town girl from Kankakee by the Sea and the town had a profoundly important influence on who I am today.
 Thank you, Kankakee by the Sea.

-Let’s consider why I still think of myself fierce, though I’ve been through so much.
-First, life has taught me that the word fierce is a marvelous and positive word.
+Let’s consider why I still think of myself as fierce, though I’ve been through so much.
+First, life has taught me that the radical idea of fierceness being a marvelous and positive word has empowered me, as shared with a long-time friend.
 So many of us, as did I once upon a time, think it had negative connotations.
 Wrong.
 It is the sail beneath every woman’s wings.
 It is what gives us ‘our attitude.’
 Our drive.
 Our successes.
 And our goals.

 THE REASONS I CONSIDER MYSELF A FIERCE MODERN MATRIARCH